-Compound invariant: $w(p) = \exp\left(-(-\ln(p))^{0.5}\right)$ (Prelec, 1998).
+FIGURE 1.
+Exhibits of subproportional probability weighting functions.
+Compound invariant: $w(p) = \exp(-(-\ln(p))^{0.5})$ (Prelec 1998).
 This function is globally subproportional and inverse S-shaped.
-Conditional invariant: $w(p) = \exp\left(-5\left(1-p^{0.1}\right)\right)$ (Prelec, 1998).
+Conditional invariant: $w(p) = \exp(-5(1-p^{0.1}))$ (Prelec 1998).
 This function is globally subproportional and concave.
-Hyperbolic: $w(p) = \frac{p}{p+2.8(1-p)}$ (Rachlin et al., 1991).
+Hyperbolic: w(p) = p/p + 2.8(1-p) (Rachlin, Raineri, and Cross 1991).
 This function is globally subproportional and convex.

-where $0 < \alpha$ governs the departure from linearity and $0 < \beta$ governs the range of convexity.
-The function is subproportional (supraproportional) for $\alpha < 1$ ($\alpha > 1$) with smaller (larger) values of α indicating more pronounced degrees of subproportionality (supraproportionality).
-The greater is β , the greater, ceteris paribus, is the range of probabilities for which the curve is convex, i.e. underweighting p.
+smaller (larger) values of $\alpha$ indicating more pronounced degrees of subproportionality (supraproportionality).
+The greater is $\beta$ , the greater, ceteris paribus, is the range of probabilities for which the curve is convex, that is, underweighting p.

-2.3 Future Uncertainty
+2.3.
+Future Uncertainty

 The final building block of our model concerns the integration of "something may go wrong" due to events unrelated to the prospect under consideration.
-This (uninsurable) risk inherent in the future, survival risk for short, turns allegedly guaranteed payoffs into risky ones and introduces an additional layer of risk over and above the objective probability distributions of risky payoffs (henceforth referred to as prospect risk).
-Consequently, there are two distinct types of risk, prospect risk which may resolve at any time between the present and the payment date, and survival risk which resolves fully only at the payment date.
+This (uninsurable) risk inherent in the future, survival risk for short, turns allegedly guaranteed payoffs into risky ones, and introduces an additional layer of risk over and above the objective probability distributions of risky payoffs (henceforth, referred to as prospect risk).
+Consequently, there are two distinct types of risk, prospect risk, which may resolve at any time between the present and the payment date, and survival risk, which resolves fully only at the payment date.
 Thus, the subjective perception of future uncertainty changes the nature of the prospect.
-Formally, let s < 1 denote the constant per-period probability of prospect survival, i.e. the probability that the decision maker will actually obtain the promised rewards by the end of the period.
+Formally, let s < 1 denote the constant per-period probability of prospect survival, that is, the probability that the decision maker will actually obtain the promised rewards by the end of the period.
 Essentially, there are two ways of accounting for this subjective probability s.
-First, for a delay t, the probability s is transformed according to the decision maker's probability weighting function, and the resulting $w(s^t)$ affects the prospect as a whole, i.e. all outcomes equally.
+First, for a delay t, the probability st is transformed according to the decision maker's probability weighting function, and the resulting $w(s^t)$ affects the prospect as a whole, that is, all outcomes equally.

 In this case, prospect value amounts to